kkumer/gepard/docs/source/quickstart.rst

 Quickstart
 ##########

-To use Gepard it is essential to understand the three main code objects:
+To use Gepard it is essential to understand the two main code objects:

 #. ``DataPoint`` contains information about kinematics and, possibly,
    about particular measurement perfomed at that kinematics